kubernetes/website/content/en/docs/setup/on-premises-metal/krib.md

 Following the [KRIB documentation](https://provision.readthedocs.io/en/tip/doc/content-packages/krib.html), create a Profile for your cluster and assign your target servers into the cluster Profile.
 The Profile must set `krib\cluster-name` and `etcd\cluster-name` Params to be the name of the Profile.
 Cluster configuration choices can be made by adding additional Params to the Profile; however, safe defaults are provided for all Params.

-Once all target servers are assigned, start a KRIB installation Workflow by assigning one of the included Workflows to all cluster servers.
+Once all target servers are assigned to the cluster Profile, start a KRIB installation Workflow by assigning one of the included Workflows to all cluster servers.
 For example, selecting `krib-live-cluster` will perform an immutable deployment into the Sledgehammer discovery operating system.
 You may use one of the pre-created read-only Workflows or choose to build your own custom variation.

 For basic installs, no further action is required.
-You may choose to assign the controllers, etcd servers or other configuration values.
+Advanced users may choose to assign the controllers, etcd servers or other configuration values in the relevant Params.

 ### (4/5) Monitor your cluster deployment